 Research from the Traffic Injury Research Foundation (TIRF) found that children between five and 14 are the most at-risk pedestrian group.
 While the number of pedestrian deaths and injuries is in decline in 2020 because of COVID-19 restrictions, 10 pedestrians were killed and 46 seriously injured in Toronto so far this year.
 That compares with 39 pedestrian deaths one year ago.

-Driving defensively and observing the rules of the road, particularly in school zones, helps keep everyone safe and sound.
-Distracted driving is a particular concern around school zones, and you can expect police to be vigilant in those areas as school resumes in addition to the automated speed enforcement cameras that are set up in community safety zones across Toronto.
+Driving defensively and observing the rules of the road, particularly in school zones, helps keep everyone safe.
+Distracted driving is a particular concern around school zones, and you can expect the police to be vigilant in those areas as school resumes in addition to the automated speed enforcement cameras that are set up in community safety zones across Toronto.
 In the first month of operation beginning July 6, a total of 22,031 speeding fines were issued as a result of the cameras.

-In addition, driving infractions committed in a school zone can substantially increase your car insurance rates.
-Offenses such as improperly passing a school bus, failure to obey a school crossing sign or speeding/passing in a school zone are considered major offences.
+It’s worth noting driving infractions committed in a school zone can substantially increase your car insurance rates.
+Offences such as improperly passing a school bus, failure to obey a school crossing sign or speeding/passing in a school zone are significant traffic violations.
 These convictions, depending on your insurance company, can increase your insurance premiums by 15% or more for a first offence and 25% or more for subsequent offences.

-Here are eight important safety rules to keep in mind when driving on or around school property this fall.
+Here are nine essential safety rules to keep in mind when driving on or around school property this fall:

 1. Always stop for a school bus when the lights are flashing

-Motorists travelling in both directions are required to stop for a school bus when its lights are flashing and the stop arm is out.
+Motorists travelling in both directions are required to stop for a school bus when its red lights are flashing, and the stop arm is out.
 Failing to stop for a school bus carries with it a fine of up to $2,000 and six demerit points for a first-time offence.